vanshikachilkoti/Word-Lookup-Dictionary/README.md

-# Word-Lookup-Dictionary
+### **WordLookup Dictionary**

-WordLookup Dictionary is a lightweight web application that retrieves word definitions from the Oxford Learner’s Dictionary using web scraping.
-Built with Flask and BeautifulSoup, it provides users with a simple and efficient way to look up word meanings in real time.
-The interface is designed with a clean, responsive layout and includes both light and dark modes for an improved user experience.
+WordLookup Dictionary is a web-based application that retrieves word definitions from the Oxford Learner’s Dictionary using web scraping.
+Built with Flask and BeautifulSoup, it provides an intuitive and efficient way to look up word meanings in real time.
+The interface is designed for ease of use, featuring a responsive layout with light and dark modes to enhance readability.

-#Key Features
+### **Features**
-Fetches accurate word definitions from the Oxford Learner’s Dictionary User-friendly interface with a modern, responsive design Dark mode support for better readability
+- Retrieves precise definitions from the Oxford Learner’s Dictionary
-Lightweight and efficient, built with Flask and BeautifulSoup

-#Technology Stack
+- Clean, responsive user interface with dark mode support
+- Fast and lightweight, leveraging Flask for the backend
+- Seamless integration of web scraping for real-time results

+### **Technology Stack**
-Backend: Flask (Python)
+- **Backend**: Flask (Python)
-Web Scraping: BeautifulSoup
+- **Web Scraping**: BeautifulSoup
-Frontend: HTML, Bootstrap, JavaScript
+- **Frontend**: HTML, Bootstrap, JavaScript
+- **Deployment**: Vercel or Flask-based server

+This project is designed for users who need quick and reliable word definitions in a simple, accessible format.